plepe/pgmapcss/doc/database.md

 * All closed ways are considered 'area's and their geometry converted to polygons.
 * No multipolygon support.
 * No geometry or bounding box for relations, queries for relation will return all available relations in the database.
+* Queries of type `relation node|way` resp. `way node` work.
+Currently those queries are inefficient, as for every possible member all available relations are queried.